oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 - properties annotated with term [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Permissions), see [OData-VocCore](#ODataVocCore), where the annotation value does not have the `Write` flag.

-Services MUST return an error if the request body contains a value for a property that in principle can be inserted and currently cannot be inserted by the authenticated user (i.e., given the state of the object or permissions of the user).
+Services MUST return an error if the request body contains a value for a property that in principle can be specified on insert but the request cannot currently be executed respecting the specified value, for example, due to permissions or state of the object.
 Properties with a default value, nullable properties, and collection-valued properties omitted from the request are set to the default value, null, or an empty collection, respectively.